Cinar Corp v Robinson: Background

-In 1982, Claude Robinson, an artist, drew the first sketches of the characters for a proposed children's television series to be called The Adventures of Robinson Curiosity (Les aventures de Robinson Curiosité), based in part on the novel Robinson Crusoe, but also on his own life experiences.
+In 1982, artist Claude Robinson drew the first sketches of the characters for a proposed children's television series to be called The Adventures of Robinson Curiosity (Les aventures de Robinson Curiosité), based in part on the novel Robinson Crusoe, but also on his own life experiences.
 In 1985, a certificate of registration was issued under the Copyright Act for Robinson Curiosity, listing Robinson as author and Les Productions Nilem inc., a corporation of which he was the sole shareholder, as the owner of the work.

 In the same year, Robinson and Nilem stepped up their efforts for the promotion and production of Robinson Curiosity, including presentations to Cinar Corporation, but those efforts were unsuccessful for nearly 10 years.

 On September 4, 1995, the first episode of Robinson Sucroe (Robinson Sucroë), a work produced by Cinar, France Animation S.A. and Ravensburger Film + TV GmbH, was broadcast on Le Canal Famille in Quebec.
 Robinson perceived that Sucroë was a blatant copy of Curiosity, and subsequently discovered that Cinar, together with several of its principals, were also involved in its production.

 Robinson and Nilem commenced an action for copyright infringement against Cinar, its principals, and other parties connected with the production of Sucroë.
 They also claimed damages under the rules of extra-contractual liability contained in the Civil Code of Quebec, contending that Cinar and its principals had breached their obligations of good faith and loyalty, and that in doing so they knowingly caused damages to Robinson and Nilem.